 Fireweed is committed to executing work programs that are effectively governed, ecologically and culturally conscious, and socially beneficial.
 This means protecting the natural environment and respecting its users and traditional land stewards in accordance with regulatory and project-specific requirements and agreements.
 Through the implementation of standard management practices and mitigation, we aim to avoid or reduce potential impacts.
-Our exploration activities are conducted in compliance with project-specific approvals, laws, regulations, and other legal requirements applicable in the regions in which we operate.
+Our exploration activities are conducted in compliance with project-specific approvals, laws, regulations and other legal requirements applicable in the regions in which we operate.

 The Tom and Jason properties have a Class 4 Land Use Permit, the Boundary Zone area has a Class 3 Land Use Permit, the Tom site a Type B Water Licence, and a Class 1 Notification is obtained annually for work programs beyond these Class 3 and Class 4 areas.
-Historic infrastructure (associated with advanced exploration mine development to obtain a bulk mineral sample) has been closed and reclaimed by previous operator, Hudbay, and Fireweed continues to monitor to ensure that closure measures are functioning as designed.
+Historic infrastructure (associated with development of an historic exploration adit to obtain a bulk mineral sample) has been closed and reclaimed by previous operator, Hudbay, and Fireweed continues to monitor to ensure that closure measures are functioning as designed.

 Fireweed has previously conducted routine environmental monitoring and completed heritage assessments and wildlife studies in accordance with regulatory requirements and guidance for exploration activities.
-In 2023 continuous year-round field-based studies will commence to support project planning and impact assessment activities to progress toward project approvals for construction and production at both Macmillan Pass and Mactung.
+During the first quarter, Fireweed began continuous, year-round, field-based environmental baseline studies to support project planning and impact assessment activities to progress toward project approvals for construction and production at both Macmillan Pass and Mactung.